dtcenter/METdataio/docs/Contributors_Guide/update_database_schema.rst

 Steps
 =====

-1. Create a Github issue in the METdataio repository
+1. Create a Github issue in the METdataio repository and assign the appropriate settings under the *Assignees*, *Labels*, *Projects* and *Milestones* links to the right side of the Github issues page.

 2. Create a feature branch corresponding to this Github issue in the METdataio repository: